-The Forum will be hosted by our very successful member Canberra Business Research and Innovation Network.
+This year’s forum will be hosted by our very successful member Canberra Business Research and Innovation Network.

-The Forum will commence Wednesday 1st August with a Welcome Event as part of a CBRIN’s First Wednesday (Canberra Business) Connect series.
+Commencing Wednesday 1st August with a Welcome Event as part of a CBRIN’s First Wednesday (Canberra Business) Connect series.

 The Annual BIIA Awards and a networking dinner will also be included; with an emphasis on ‘prestige, special industry, government guests, and quality networking’.
 We are confident that the program will be exciting and affordable!